matestack/matestack-ui-core/docs/reactive_apps/500-devise/README.md

         button text: 'Sign in'
       end
     end
-    toggl show_on: 'sign_in_failure' do
+    toggle show_on: 'sign_in_failure' do
-      'Your email or password is not valid.' end end
+      plain 'Your email or password is not valid.' end end